How to apply for a Covid-19 business support grant

 What is Additional Restriction Grant

-The council has been given a £5.8m discretionary fund by the government to use to financially support local businesses on top of the government grant.
+The council was given a £5.8m discretionary fund by the government to use to financially support local businesses on top of the government grant.
+We were given an additional £2.6m because of the extra pressure on businesses during the current lockdown up to 31 March 2021.

 Businesses that can't apply